SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 declare ``Equatable`` conformance
 in the file that contains the original declaration, without implementing an ``==`` operator yourself.

-..
-XXX: Add a cross reference to a definition of synthesyzed implementation.

 The example below defines a ``Vector3D`` structure for a three-dimensional position vector ``(x, y, z)``,